ctrl-alt-d/TreeCrud/README.md

 * Select and unselect a node.
 * Insert new nodes
 * ToDo: Update, Delete
-* ToDo: Real data layer and data on database.

 ### Screenshot ( because all us love screenshots ):